taw00/howto/howto-configure-swap-file-for-linux.md

 ls -lh $swapfile
 ```

-### Now, we prep the swapfile - EXT4 version
+### Prep the swap file - EXT4 version

 Things are simpler and way faster with an ext4 filesystem.

 ```
+# EXT4 version of swap file prep
 # Size, in bytes
 size=$(free -b|grep Mem|awk '{print $2}')
 size=$(($size*$m))
 size=$(printf "%.0f\n" $size)

-# Create the swapfile...
+# Create the swap file...
 fallocate -l $size $swapfile
 ls -lh $swapfile
 ```

-### Make it a swap file, turn it on, and add it to /etc/fstab
+### All filesystems<br />Make it a swap file, turn it on, and add it to /etc/fstab

 ```
+# All filesystem types
-# Make it a swapfile (has to have 0600 perms):
+# Make it a swap file (has to have 0600 perms):
 chmod 0600 $swapfile
 mkswap $swapfile
 ls -lh $swapfile